 Please submit your clearance confirmations to the Human Resources Department at the District Administration Offices via email at firstname.lastname@example.org.

-For complete instructions, including links to the clearance applications and a list of frequently asked questions, please visit the Volunteer Clearances webpage on the TESD web site at www.tesd.net/volunteers.
+For complete instructions for obtaining clearances, including links to the clearance applications, please visit the Volunteer Clearances webpage on the TESD website.

 The Tredyffrin/Easttown School District welcomes and values its volunteers.
 Our school volunteers share their time, talents and skills to enhance the educational experiences of our students.
 We look forward to your continuing contributions in our schools!